Deal with Debt & Stop Being Haunted by Money Problems

 There are several methods that you can use to consolidate or manage how you pay back your debts.
 The first method is to create a debt management plan.
-This plan is created with the help of a financial company, and is an agreement between yourself and your creditors that allows you to change how much you pay during a given time period, or to change how long you will be paying towards your debt.
-However, your creditors must agree to this plan, and they have the right to refuse your proposal.
+This plan is created with the help of a financial company, and is an agreement between yourself and creditors that allows you to change how much you pay during a given time period, or to change how long you will be paying towards your debt.
+However, creditors must agree to this plan, and they have the right to refuse your proposal.

 Consider an IVA (Individual Voluntary Arrangement)

 Another method to consolidate or manage your debts is an Individual Voluntary Arrangement, which also involves creating a plan for paying back your debts that is then handled by an outside company.
 In this case, an insolvency practitioner manages your payments, which you make directly to them.
 The practitioner then divides your payments among your creditors.